Eleanor Callow

 Eleanor 'Squirt' Callow (August 8, 1927 – October 28, 1974) was a Canadian left fielder who played from through for three teams of the All-American Girls Professional Baseball League (AAGPBL).
 Callow was a switch-hitter and threw right-handed.
 She was born in Winnipeg, Manitoba.

+A consummate professional that hit for distance, Callow led the league in triples in four consecutive years from 1948 to 1951 and added home runs to her repertoire, particularly when it came to the postseason, where she batted .322 as a key part of the Peaches that won three consecutive league championships; she had 32 runs batted in in postseason play.
+She closed her career out with recognition to the All-Star Team in each of her last four seasons.
+When her career ended in 1954, she departed as the all-time leader in home runs and triples in league history.

 Women in baseball

 Women have been playing professional baseball since the early 1930s, when Chattanooga Lookouts pitcher Jackie Mitchell struck out Babe Ruth and Lou Gehrig in succession, during an exhibition game against the New York Yankees in 1931.

 The AAGPBL was a league that began to operate in 1943 in cities located on or near Lake Michigan.
 The main promoter was Philip K. Wrigley, owner of the Chicago Cubs, who worried about the viability of male professional baseball players during World War II decided to establish an alternate attraction.
 The league folded after the end of the 1954 season.
 Over the years the rules, equipment, and style of play in the league changed from softball to baseball (e.g., the size of the ball at the beginning was 12" in circumference, but at the end it was 91/4").
 Eleven girls from Manitoba played in the league, including Callow.
 All of them received honorary inductions into the National Baseball Hall of Fame and Museum (1988), the Canadian Baseball Hall of Fame (1998), and the Manitoba Softball Hall of Fame (1998).